What You Can Do continued...

 Depending on the cause of insomnia, your doctor may prescribe a sleep medication to provide short-term relief.
-He or she may also refer you to cognitive behavioral therapy techniques and offer strategies to improve your sleep hygiene.
+He or she may also refer you to a mental health professional who practices cognitive behavioral techniques and other strategies to improve your sleep hygiene.

-Sleep is important for your overall health and lack of sleep has been shown to contribute to illness, including heart disease.
+Sleep is important for your overall health and lack of sleep has been shown to contribute to illness, including heart disease and diabetes.

 Boost Your Sleep Hygiene